matttgregg/advent21/README.md

 Personally, I spent most of the time writing the parser, and tracking down a counter that I'd put in at the wrong loop level.

+I'm not surprised that this day's stats shows a drop in completion - it's definitely meatier than the day before.
+We seem to be following the 'slightly harder bump at the weekends' tradition, which makes sense.

 Otherwise, keep your head and you'll be fine.
 Things to think about:

 * How do I know when a row is full?
 What do I need to track?